elizabeth24602/milestone/README.md

     3. Try to submit the form with all inputs valid and verify that a success message appears.
 4. Click “Home” “About” “Gallery” and “contact” to make sure they link to the correct pages.
 5. Try "login/logout", "cart", "checkout"
-6. Try affiliate links on read more buttons.
+6. Try affiliate links on read more buttons, try Accordion layout.

 ### Deployment
 #### Heroku